jnuho/mkdocs/docs/blog/posts/Raspberry-pi-cluster-from-scratch.md

 Install Calico CNI (Container Network Interface) plugin to enable Pod networking!

-You must deploy a `Container Network Interface` (CNI) based Pod network add-on so that your Pods can communicate with each other.
+You must deploy a `Container Network Interface` (CNI) based Pod network add-on such as `Calico`, `flannel`, `weavenet` so that your Pods can communicate with each other.
 Cluster DNS (CoreDNS) will not start up before a network is installed.
 Without CNI, the coredns pods are `pending` and `podSubnet` is not specified in the cluster configuration.

 - 1-1.
 Install with manifest